pzuraq/emberjs-rfcs/text/0000-glimmer-components.md

 way for Glimmer components has already landed in Ember, including: Angle-bracket invocation, named arguments, element modifiers, and component managers.

-Glimmer components represent the final piece of that's required to enable the "ember octane" programming model.
+Glimmer components represent the final piece that's required to enable the "ember octane" programming model.
 They include the last of the major features that were discussed during the original Angle Brackets RFC, and holistically, we feel those features make a much simpler and more ergonomic component API.
 Taken